On This Page

 Petronas Twin Towers

 The 452m twin towers dominate KL's skyline.
-Tickets for the Skybridge + 86th-floor observation deck are around RM80 for adults and RM33 for children (prices can vary; always check the official site).
+Tickets for the Skybridge + 86th-floor observation deck are around $35 / RM138 for foreign adults, about $19 / RM73 for Malaysian adults, with children's rates available (prices vary by nationality; check official site).
 Must be booked online weeks ahead—they sell out fast.
 Entry times are staggered; arrive 15 minutes early.
 The visit takes about 45 minutes.
 Go late afternoon for day-to-night views.
 The KLCC Park fountains below are free and beautiful at night.
 Alternatively, visit KL Tower for views OF the Petronas Towers rather than FROM them.

 Batu Caves